techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 * If the video appears on [Techlahoma's YouTube channel](https://youtube.com/techlahoma), select `Need to update YouTube`.
 * If you're not able to export to YouTube for any reason, select `Need to export`.
 * If you give up on waiting for it to show up on YouTube (it can take a while), select `Exporting`.

+Update the [YouTube Video Tweets](https://docs.google.com/spreadsheets/d/1iLaEcmLO44olxRw9X538TjxMj3mnuLVFf6Xu1Oz-nGU/) spreadsheet.
+Add a link to the videon on YouTube and any relevant Twitter handles you can find.

 If you have access to Techlahoma's YouTube channel:
 * Set the thumbnail.
 Look in these locations for a thumbnail (If there isn't one, select the best of the three generated options):